odcampbell/LispCompiler/README.md

         - The windows one still works, and the cmds in each file can be run individually

     3. If a test passed, it is labeled True and if not, then False
+    4. Because I did not implement comments/strings in my lisp, it is difficult to clearly show which test corresponds with which test result.
+However, they are generally one to one from **yispResults.txt** to **testResults.txt** , excluding **<fn placeholder>**

 5. ### Syntax and Stuff
     1. **Not Implemented: (Things you can't do/use in my yisp)**